mflaxman/blind-xpub/README.md

 For example, assume:
 1. HODLer encrypts the output descriptors, and uses Shamir's Secret Sharing Scheme to divide the decryption key used into `2-of-n` parts (arbitrary but useful threshold).
-1. Each of `n` secure location has: `1` unique seed phrase (perhaps etched in metal), `1` unique Shamir Share, and the same encrypted copy of the output descriptors
+1. Each of `n` secure locations has: `1` unique seed phrase (perhaps etched in metal), `1` unique Shamir Share, and a copy of the same encrypted output descriptors

 Note that the encrypted output descriptors could be kept redundantly in *many* less secure locations (perhaps even cloud storage), as `2` shamir shares are needed to decrypt the output descriptors (and it alone cannot be used to spend funds).